PHOTO GALLERY at

 A large gathering of townspeople had assembled to watch the battle unfold.
 They liked a good battle - and they were going to get one.
 But it ended as it always did - in a rout of the Royalist Armies and a lifting of the siege of Parliamentarian Nantwich.

-Fortunately, there were few real casualties - a twisted ankle or two, maybe.
-But there were quite a number of soldiers felled before the eyes of the crowds - only for them to get up again when the action moved away from them and they joined in the battle once again.
-Well, you don't travel 200 miles or more to spend your day lying on a battle field, and so the authorities had agreed to any number of "resurrections."
+twisted ankle or two, maybe.
+But there were quite a number of soldiers felled before the eyes of the crowds - only for them to get up again when the action, and focus, moved away from them and they joined in the battle once again.
+Well, you don't travel 200 miles or more to spend your day lying on a battlefield, and so the authorities had agreed to any number of "resurrections."

 A roving reporter, complete with a means of communication that would not become reality for the best part of three centuries, was able to bring the words of surrender to the watching crowd.
-And then it was all over and the crowds left the battlefield to return to the 21st Century.
+Then it was all over and the crowds left the battlefield to return to the 21st Century.

-This had been a one-off event (as a summer muster), but it would happen all over again the following January (26th, 2008) if not on quite so large a scale.
+This had been a one-off event as a summer muster, but it would happen all over again the following January (26th, 2008) if not on quite so large a scale.

 The first contingent of troops approaching the battlefield

 Ladies who see to the soldiers' needs.
 A drink of water, that is!
-(Note 17th Century bottle)
+(Note the 17th Century bottle)

-Roundheads (the Parliamentary forces) march to the sound of a drum
+Roundheads (the Parliamentary forces) march to

 Musketeers with their bandoleers of 12 apostles, each containing enough black powder for one shot